 When do entries close?

 Online entries close on Thursday 3rd January 2018 at 5:00pm Australian Eastern Daylight Time (EDT).
-Last minute and on the day registration will be done via an external link and the fee is $95.
+On the day registration will be available for a higher entry fee of $95.

 What do I receive for my $70 entry fee?

 Aside from securing your place in this exclusive opportunity bike ride, your entry fee also provides you with:

 - A seat post label with timing chip & bib number (Rider pack)